 What’s the solution to fix this?
 School funding, of course, is always an issue.
 An analysis from EdBuild, an organization that focuses on disparities in school funding, found that predominately nonwhite school districts receive $23 billion less funding than predominately white districts.
 At a national level, nonwhite districts receive $2,226 less per student than white districts.
 What I found interesting is that in Illinois, nonwhite districts generally receive more funding than white districts, regardless of poverty level.
 When looking at New York, it’s a different picture, as white districts receive a couple of thousand dollars more than nonwhite districts.
 The report notes that New York’s increased funding to rural areas worsens the inequity issue.

 While the EdBuild study focuses on funding at the state level, it still infers disparities that affect the city level.
 Illinois recently revamped its school-funding model to help districts most in need.
 However, if a number of nationally ranked schools reside in the same district as a number of underperforming schools that neighborhood students don’t want to attend, that seems to be a problem.
-Aside from tax revenue, CPS benefits from other sources, such as grants, the Chicago Public Education Fund, and local community groups, but all is not equal as the level of financial resources often depend on the school.
+Aside from tax revenue, CPS benefits from other sources, such as grants, the Chicago Public Education Fund, and local community groups, but all is not equal as the level of financial resources often depends on the school.
 (School funding policy – and education policy, in general – is another monster I have yet to tackle.
 Perhaps in a future article.)

-That said, with equal financial resources across the city, CPS students may not have to make these arduous transit commutes each day because in theory, all schools would be of similar quality.
+That said, with equal financial resources across the city, CPS students may not have to make these arduous transit commutes each day because, in theory, all schools would be of similar quality.

 A benefit of the open enrollment policy across many CPS schools is that students will learn alongside others from neighborhoods they never would’ve visited, and it makes the school system less siloed.
-But those students who travel from farther away are already starting behind each day because they have to wake up earlier, commute farther, pay attention in class on less sleep, perform any extracirriculars at a high level, commute farther back home, get home later, go to bed later, only to do it all over again the next day.
+But those students who travel from farther away are already starting behind each day because they have to wake up earlier, commute farther, pay attention in class on less sleep, perform any extracurriculars at a high level, commute farther back home, get home later, go to bed later, only to do it all over again the next day.

 Aside from school funding, transportation improvements could be made to better serve students (and workers) making these horizontal and lateral commutes.
 Although it’s not perfect, the CTA has done a fairly good job modernizing its rail infrastructure, but commuters would benefit even more if major Chicago streets had dedicated bus lanes (not just the Loop) to speed up overall service.
 Metra could also potentially serve as a more reliable option in certain parts of the city, though Metra officials have made clear that serving suburban riders is their priority, and the CrossRail Chicago project needs much more political buy-in before rolling down the tracks.
 (Like school funding, transportation funding is another behemoth I need to research more.)